fbpx

 1. Cruciferous vegetables

 Vegetables are healthy and they contain fibre which aids digestion.
-However, cruciferous vegetables (broccoli, cabbages, and Brussel sprouts) contain a significant amount of sulphur a compound which contributes to body odour.
+However, cruciferous vegetables (broccoli, cabbages, and Brussels sprouts) contain a significant amount of sulphur a compound which contributes to body odour.

 6. Fish